-- 1. Students should follow the academic integrity policy and make sure that they understand what the various violations are and how to avoid them.
+1. Students should follow the academic integrity policy and make sure that they understand what the various violations are and how to avoid them in course and professional situations, including the use of artificial intelligence (AI) tools in completing assigned work.
+They should understand that different professors and different courses may have different definitions of what constitutes an academic integrity violation and be prepared to follow the policies listed in the syllabus for each course.
 Furthermore, students should set examples for each other by assuming full responsibility for their academic and personal development, including informing instructors and/or the AIB chairs when violations have occurred and not facilitating intentional or unintentional plagiarism, cheating, collusion, or complicity in courses where instructors require students to create and submit individual work.
-Students can and should exercise their right to appeal sanctions and violations as necessary. - 2.
-Faculty members are responsible for creating an educational environment which facilitates academic integrity during test taking, in the wording of assignments, in grading practices, and in setting clear expectations.
-The most important goal is to establish practices which prevent cheating, plagiarism, and other violations.
-Faculty members should explain what constitutes violations of the Academic Integrity Policy in their courses and fields and educate students about the ethical and educational implications of their actions.
+Students can and should exercise their right to appeal sanctions and violations as necessary.

+2. Faculty members should explain what constitutes violations of the Academic Integrity Policy in their courses and fields and educate students about the ethical and educational implications of their actions, including the use of artificial intelligence (AI) tools in completing assigned work.
 All syllabi must provide information about the Academic Integrity Policy and explain the sanctions for violations that could be imposed by the instructor in that course.
-When violations have been committed, faculty members must fairly and impartially impose sanctions as necessary. - 3.
-Faculty members have the authority and the responsibility to make the initial judgment regarding violations of academic integrity in the context of the courses that they teach.
+When violations have been committed, faculty members must fairly and impartially impose sanctions and report violations.

+3. Faculty members, furthermore, have the authority and the responsibility to make the initial judgment regarding violations of academic integrity in the context of the courses that they teach.
 When a violation occurs, faculty members may impose sanctions up to and including failure of a course at their own discretion.
 Faculty members may not issue a sanction for an alleged violation of academic integrity without also filing a report with the AIB because students must have an avenue to appeal an academic integrity violation.
-While the report does not need to include specific documentation, faculty members should have and secure evidence of a violation in case it is appealed.